simcesplatform/simulation-tools/README.md

 ## How to include simulation-tools to your own project

 These instructions try to take into account the problems arising from the fact that the GitLab server uses self signed SSL certificate.
+Two optional ways of including simulation-tools are described here.

 - Manual copy of the tools folder